 Noise and vibration

-For residential, community and commercial receptors refer to the 'Population and Human Health' section below.
+For residential, community, and commercial receptors, refer to the 'Population and Human Health' section below.

-Works are not located within a Candidate Noise Management Area (CNMA) or Candidate Quiet Areas (CQA).
+The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (TNAP) 2019-2023.